geoffmcl/Sudoku/README.md

 Of course, alteratively the cmake GUI can be used, and then the MSVC IDE can also be used to build the project.

 The `examples` folder contains a considerable list of `sample` files which can be loaded.
-Or you can manually setup the puzzle from say a magazine and try to solve it...
+Or you can manually setup the puzzle from say a magazine and try to solve it... using the menu `->` Options `->` Solve!, or One Step, or simply selecting a square and entering a number manually...

 The main thing is **have FUN!**